ioBroker/adapter-core/README.md

 -->
 ### **WORK IN PROGRESS**

-- (foxriver76) compatibility with new dev controller with new esm/cjs exports
+- (foxriver76) compatibility with next controller with new esm/cjs exports

 ### 3.0.4 (2023-10-12)